Save $1 with Theraflu

 - Elevate your head.
 When laying down, mucus pools in your sinuses.
 Propping your head up with pillows can help.

 Even though your sinus pressure will likely go away on its own, there are ways to make the pain and discomfort more bearable.
-Over-the-counter medication and home remedies like warm compresses can provide sinus pressure relief.
-For a remedy that treats nasal and sinus congestion and pain, try Theraflu Sinus & Pain Hot Liquid Powder.
+For a remedy that treats nasal and sinus congestion and pain, try Theraflu Day/Night Cold and Flu Hot Liquid Powder Value Pack.
 Dissolve the powder in hot water for a warm drink that can provide soothing comfort.